 In this way, we are re-establishing dharma through the timeless worship of God.
 This is seen in all the pujas and festivals at Skanda Vale and as a result, the Temples have become reservoirs of the grace and power of God.

 The Christian Services in particular have undergone substantial development in this respect.
 Over time we have gradually built up a Christian Service which truly extols the virtue of Christ in the consecration of the Wine and Host.

 Mindfulness & Christ Consciousness

-Through my own experience I have come to realise that it is your daily living and the way in which you strive to identify with God in all your activities that brings the power into the Services and Pujas.
+Through my own experience, I have come to realise that it is your daily living and the way in which you strive to identify with God in all your activities that brings the power into the Services and Pujas.
 If you go through your day in a muddled, confused and unfocused way, you cannot expect the power of God to come to you during the Service.

 The Service that you, as the priest, will perform will reflect the way in which your daily life has been conducted.
 If you have tried your best to identify with God during the day then when you come to lift the Sacred Host in the service you will be able to focus so much that you will become Christ at that moment of consecration.

-You have to feel that tremendous and overwhelming love which prompted Jesus to lay down his own life for the sake of his best friends and all who came to Him.
+You have to feel that tremendous and overwhelming love that prompted Jesus to lay down his own life for the sake of his best friends and all who came to Him.
 You have to feel that as you break the bread you are breaking your own life for the love of everyone who has come to the Service to receive Holy Communion.

-Grace and the Holy Spirit
+Grace & the Holy Spirit